Enjoy the Helpful Crew On Cathay Pacific Airlines with Kids

 When we landed, I was asked if I needed help out with my bags and when we off the plane my stroller was waiting for me and an attendant opened it up and helped me get Dek strapped in.
 God bless the people of Cathay Pacific.
 If it were not for them, I would have been so much more frazzled when I finally saw Mike after 2 weeks of separation.
 Instead it was a joyous reunion.

-Why Cathay Pacific Rocks:
+Why Cathay Pacific with Kids is amazing:

 - Infant Check In Lane